directus-labs/directus-template-cli/README.md

 ### Programmatic Mode

+By default, the CLI will run in interactive mode.
 For CI/CD pipelines or automated scripts, you can use the programmatic mode:

 Using a token: